spwhite1337/card-classifier/README.md

 ## Diagnostics

-- The experiments output a diagnostics report and sample cards to `results/`
+- The experiments output a diagnostics report and sample cards to `results/{model_type}/{version}/{color}`
+- Running `cc_diagnostics --model_type VGG --version v1` will run a report for all models to `results/{model_type}/{version}/all`.
+    - Note: I unwittedly deleted the training logs when I shut down my ec2 instances.
+So if you want those you have to go to the individual colors reports.

 ## Predictions